ultide/ultide/readme.md

 * The widget on the right is the `Parameters` widgets and allows you to set various parameters to your operators and links.

-In order to grasp the user interface, here is what you should do if you are new to this.
+In order to grasp the user interface, here is what you should do if you are new to this:

 1. Double click on the `My Project`
 2. Click on `Custom process`.
 The process should be displayed (see screenshot).
 The process contains three operators ("Load file", "All fields", "Save to file").
 That are connected between them.